A Tribute to Pet Sounds

-A Tribute to Pet Sounds is a tribute album compiled by the Reverberation Appreciation Society and released on May 27, 2016.
+A Tribute to Pet Sounds is a tribute album compiled by Al Lover for the Reverberation Appreciation Society and released on May 27, 2016.
 Its subject is the Beach Boys' 1966 album Pet Sounds, consisting of various artists' cover versions of the album's tracks.
 The tribute was created to celebrate Brian Wilson's 50th anniversary performance of Pet Sounds at the Levitation festival in Austin, Texas.

 The album was scheduled to be released exclusively as a double-vinyl LP at the festival before it was cancelled.